akhilamurari/Retail_Banking/README.md

 1.install "POSTGRESQL" for relation data base(backend).        (it is used to run code without errors). should be installed and config it from banking/config.py this is used to add tables to postgresql.

-2.install BCrypt,wt_forms,flask,flash, url_for, session, redirect, request which are required by code.\n
+2.install BCrypt,wt_forms,flask,flash, url_for, session, redirect, request which are required by code.

 3. Setup venv(virtual envinonment).